 There's just something about UI enhancements that everyone loves.
 When Gingerbread first dropped, themers were scrambling to port it to multiple ROMs, and of course, it was no different when Honeycomb came out.
 Of all the wonderful things about the Android 3.0 UI, though, there's one that stands out in the crowd because it's drastically different from previous versions of Android: the lockscreen.

 I can't say that I've talked to one person who dislikes the Honeycomb lockscreen; it's actually quite the opposite.
-Since this seems to be such a sought-after port, XDA member Drakknar has created an amazing mockup of how it could work on Android 2.3.
 Read More

 From today's "probably should have seen it coming" pile, Engadget has come into possession of what looks like a presentation slide for a ruggedized Android tablet being developed by Motorola:

 I know, the text is illegible, so here are the main points to take home:

 - 1GB RAM, 8GB NAND onboard storage

 - Android 2.3 Gingerbread